ianTG/GitHub-Practice-155N/README.md

  Updated the README.md using Visual Studio Code and GitHub Desktop

- Added a .gitignore file using ?
+ Added a .gitignore file using and commited from Visual Studio Code

  Created the development branch using GitHub Desktop